connorjhaynes/TeX2Canvas/README.md

 ```

 ## TeX2Dict
 This function parses TeX to extract information relevant to the project.
 In particular, it separates the TeX input into categories: questions and solutions.
-Input TeX should be some combination of the following "question formats":
+Input TeX should be some combination of the following "question formats", disregarding linebreaks and other whitespace characters:
 ```
 \question <QUESTION_CONTENT> \solution{<SOLUTION_CONTENT>}
 ````